-During the first quarter of 2018, we did not repurchase any of our common shares in open market transactions under our share repurchase program.
+During the six months ended June 30, 2018, we did not repurchase any of our common shares in open market transactions under our share repurchase program.
 In the future, we may authorize additional purchase activities under the currently authorized share repurchase program, increase the amount authorized under the share repurchase program, or adopt additional trading plans.